January 27, 2022

 – A circus-themed Horror Head with an unwelcoming clown and a “circus freakshow” inside.

-Monster Heads didn’t have the same appeal as Horror Heads, Doom Zones, or the larger playsets, leaving Bluebird Toys with the decision to scrap the line after just one series.
+Because they lacked the main selling feature of opening up to reveal a proper playset, Monster Heads didn’t have the same appeal as Horror Heads, Doom Zones, or the larger playsets.
+This led Bluebird Toys to make the decision to scrap the line after just one series.

 Mighty Max Mega Heads are larger playsets representing significant villains in the Mighty Max series.
-However, only one Mega Head made it to production.
-The Mighty Max Assaults Skullmaster set is based on the evil villain of the same name.
-Bluebird canceled two other Mega Heads following ambiguous circumstances.
+However, only one Mega Head made it to production while the remaining two only exist as prototypes.
+The lucky playset in question was the Mighty Max Assaults Skullmaster set, which is based on the evil villain of the same name.

 Battle Warriors or Action Monsters are larger action figures that can open up similar to the Doom Zone sets.
 But rather than representing a random place or sticky situation Max got himself into, Battle Warriors represent powerful characters from the franchise.
 Some of the more popular Battle Warriors included figures of Norman and Virgil, along with the Lava Beast, a Medi-Evil Mauler, and the Double Demon.

 Capitalizing on the franchise’s success, Mighty Max would go on to sell Heroes & Villains sets, which are packs of six miniature figures, Mega Heads, digital watches, and of course, McDonald’s Playsets featured as part of their Happy Meals.
 However, these later toys didn’t see the same success as the earlier Mighty Max playsets.
-Perhaps Max was fizzling out to make room for the following big 90s toy.
+Perhaps Max was fizzling out to make room for whatever the next big 90s toy would be.

 Check it out!